EdiWang/Moonglade/README.md

 #### CDN

 If **GetImageByCDNRedirect** is set to **true**, the blog will get images from client browser using a 302 redirect, not by fetching images in backend and put into memory cache.
 This is especially useful when you have a CDN for your image resources, like what I did on Azure.

+> Note: Azure CDN is extremely slow under China Telecom and China Mobile network, if you are operating in China, please use a local CDN provider.

 ```json
 "CDNSettings": {